 The evening mail trains on the South Eastern Division were regularly hauled by Type 2s, during December they featured in an unusual ‘push-pull’ maneuver in the Redhill area.
 Amongst trains affected were the 11.50pm London Bridge – Deal and the 9.28pm Margate – Cannon Street, both running via Redhill.
 Engineering works required use of the Quarry Line, necessitating the use of a steam locomotive on the Earlswood – Redhill section to draw the train backwards.
 On December 9th this move featured D5000 on the Deal and D5002 on the Margate.

-Condition no month: green livery with frame level stripe, gangway doors present, headboard brackets fitted (both cabs), full size fuel & water tanks, no blanking plates, hand/footholds present, cantrail water filler cover present, ridge sided sandboxes, two-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides), all valencing fitted.
+Condition no month: green livery with frame level stripe, gangway doors present, headcode disc brackets fitted (for use with SR six disc headcodes), full size fuel & water tanks, no blanking plates, hand/footholds present, cantrail water filler cover present, ridge sided sandboxes, two-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides), all valencing fitted.

 The recently improved LM electric service suffered a major disruption on February 28th following a collision at the Birmingham end of Stechford station, at the junction of the Aston loop line.
 The 13.15 Manchester - Coventry powered by green liveried AM4 026 traveling at about 70mph ran into the side of D5002 running light, coming off the down line of the Aston loop.
 The locomotive escaped major damage but the two leading coaches were seriously damaged, the driver, W D Burt of Stoke on Trent was killed in the wreck along with eight other passengers.
 Several other Stoke drivers learning the road were seriously injured.
 All lines were blocked with much damage to the overhead equipment.
 It took the permanent way department three days of hard work to clear the wreckage and make the lines reusable.
 The leading coach of the AM4 unit, M75670 was cut up on site whilst 70493, 61638 & 75690 were removed to Wolverton where the badly damaged 70493 languished, not being broken up until 1976.
 Stechford had seen a similar collision on March 4th 1962 when 46150 on a Holyhead - Broad Street meat train had a sidelong collision with the 16.35 Birmingham - Coventry diesel multiple unit at Stechford No.2 box, the line being closed for eighteen hours.